PromptFerret/promptferret.github.io/docs/Characters/Nyx.md

 	 * Like me, is not big on nature
 	 * Found their uniqueness at about age 9
 	 * The foster father was gentle with them, helping to guide them despite not fully understanding
+	 * Agreed to resurrect Nyx if she ever dies
+	 * Agreed to think about her, in case she goes missing on a mission, as others would not be aware that the person who died on the mission is Nyx, they would think it was one of the personas.
  * Saylor
 	 * Electro-man
 	 * Has control issues with his skills